 Eleanor explores her fascination with the natural properties of wood using a traditional woodworking lathe and centuries-old chisels and gouges alongside modern techniques and tools.
 Provenance is of particular importance and she only uses wood from trees felled in the British Isles and in particular Ash and Horse Chestnut Burr.

-Eleanor’s work is exhibited and collected widely and she is the recipient of notable awards and commendations including a nomination for the Perrier-Jouët Arts Salon Prize and The Cockpit Arts / Worshipful Company of Turners Award.
+Eleanor’s work is exhibited and collected widely and she is the recipient of notable awards and commendations including a Wood Award 2017 (Bespoke catagory), Perrier-Jouët Arts Salon Prize nomination 2014 and The Cockpit Arts / Worshipful Company of Turners Award 2011.

 Eleanor is represented by select galleries including Sarah Myerscough Gallery, Taste Contemporary Craft, Flow Gallery, CAA (Contemporary Applied Arts) and The New Craftsmen.
 She lives and works in London.

 "I’m fascinated by wood as a living, breathing substance with its own history of growth and struggle centuries beyond our own.
 I’m particularly inspired by the organic mayhem and creative possibilities of burred wood.
 This proliferation of cells, formed over decades or even centuries as a reaction to stress or as a healing mechanism is a rare, mysterious and beautiful act of nature.